passy/ChitChat.js/README.md

     you deploy, this is ok just change the node_server_url once you do know)
 3. Ensure the app has a Procfile with
     <pre><code>web: node web.js</code></pre>
-    in it.
     This is required for deploying on heroku
 4. Git commit your changes
 5. Deploy to heroku (follow the walkthrough below or, https://devcenter.heroku.com/articles/getting-started-with-nodejs) in your console type each of these comands: